osisoft/PI-Interface-ABB-800xA-Batch-Docs/README.md

-# PI-Interface-ABB-800xA-Oracle-Docs
+# PI Interface ABB 800xA Batch Docs

-User documentation for PI Interface for ABB 800xA Oracle.
+User documentation for PI Interface for ABB 800xA Batch.

+>**Note:** This batch interface for ABB 800xA supports Oracle databases.
+If you are looking for the version of ABB 800xA that supports Microsoft SQL Server, see the [
+PI Interface for ABB 800xA Production Response Batch Docs](https://github.com/osisoft/PI-Interface-ABB-800xA-Production-Response-Batch-Docs) repository.

 This repository consumes another repo as a subtree within the `/content` directory: https://github.com/osisoft/PI-Batch-Interface-Doc-Framework.
 To update the subtree, enter the following command: